 The third is the Johnson & Johnson vaccine (Janssen COVID-19), what we call a COVID-19 adenovirus vector vaccine and is different from the other two.
 It has been associated (no cause and effect identified) with rare blood clots in the brain or abdomen.
 Currently, the benefits from the vaccine seem to far outweigh any risks of the vaccine.

 The mRNA vaccine enables our body to produce antibodies that cover the spike protein and inactivate the "magnet," so the virus does not attach to the cell and prevents illness.

 This is not a really "new" vaccine but a modification of previous ones.
 It appears to be ~ 95% effective.
 The Pfizer vaccine is indicated for individuals 12 years or older and second dose given 21 days later.
 The Moderna vaccine is for individuals 18 years or older and second dose given 28 days later.
 The Johnson & Johnson vaccine is for individuals 18 years or older, only 1 dose.

-The Brazilian strain of SARS-CoV-2 appears to be a lot more contagious, but not more lethal.
-This strain along with the strains from Great Britain and South Africa are all covered by the current vaccines.
+The Brazilian & Delta strains of SARS-CoV-2 appear to be a lot more contagious, but not more lethal.
+These strain along with the strains from Great Britain and South Africa are all covered by the current vaccines.

 The CDC favors the vaccines in individuals who had COVID-19 and is not contraindicated in pregnancy.
 Both mRNA vaccines appear to exert full effect 2 weeks after the second vaccine.